Overview

 - Wilderness First Aid or higher medical certification

-- Fluent communication in English and Nepali
+- Fluent in English and Nepali

 - Strong understanding of altitude sickness recognition and response